oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/ip_authoring_mmhost/README.md

 ## Purpose
 When optimizing a design, choosing the right interface can effectively improve the Quality of Results (QoR), often without requiring changes to the design's algorithm.
 Sometimes the system that a component will be added to, dictates what interfaces must be used.

-This tutorial shows how to use the Memory Mapped Host (mmhost) macros to configure memory-mapped interfaces for kernel's arguments."
+This tutorial shows how to use the Memory Mapped Host (mmhost) macros to configure memory-mapped interfaces for kernel's arguments.
+These generated interfaces will follow the Avalon MM protocol.

 Deciding what combinations of Avalon-MM interfaces your component uses is dependent on both the desired area and performance of the component, as well as constraints from the system